jezzsantos/automate/docs/authoring.md

 ### Editing code templates

+!!! abstract "Concept"
-**Concept**: Once a code template has been added to a pattern it will then need to be annotated with [Templating Expressions](reference.md#templating-expressions).
+Once a code template has been added to a pattern it will then need to be annotated with [Templating Expressions](reference.md#templating-expressions).
 The code template exists inside the pattern (file structure), but the editing of it will need to be done in an external editor program (i.e. notepad.exe).

 To edit the contents of an existing code template: `automate edit codetemplate "<TEMPLATENAME>" --with "<APPLICATIONNAME>" --aschildof {<ANEXPRESSION>}"`